 During the storage and transport, the organic coffee beans need to be protected not only from contaminants, but also from elements that could damage them—moisture, oxidation, and insect infestation.
 All these can drastically affect the quality of coffee which can, in turn, affect price and profitability.
 Even quantity is affected when producers and traders are forced to remove damaged beans from their harvest.

 Quality-wise, organic coffee is not necessarily superior to non-organic coffee.
 However, organic coffee is seen to be the healthier choice and has virtually zero risks of delivering harmful substances to those who partake it.

 Post-harvest hermetic solutions are a great way to guarantee that organic coffee remains organic.
 When it comes to drying coffee beans, a drying rack or case can protect beans from contaminants.
-Storage in airtight and moisture-tight containers or units safeguard the beans from being exposed to unwanted chemicals during handling and transit.
-One such solution is the SuperGrainBag RZ, which comes with a zipper to conveniently open or close it for easy access.
+Storage in air-tight and moisture-tight containers or units safeguards the beans from being exposed to unwanted chemicals during handling and transit.
+One such solution is the GrainPro Hermetic Bag, which comes with a zipper to conveniently open or close it for easy access.

 GrainPro’s hermetic technology is perfect for organic coffee.
 Made from materials with superior air and moisture barrier properties so no chemicals would contaminate the coffee beans from the outside.
 Equally important is the ability of such solutions to preserve the quality of the coffee in terms of aroma, taste, and color.
 No unwanted taste from jute bags, no re-absorption of moisture, and no loss of quality will affect the beans with the use of GrainPro solutions.